 - All school staff - including teaching assistants and support staff – given training in understanding autism.

-- A strengthening of the accountability system to ensure schools and local authorities are incentivised to support children with autism, for example examining whether to make schools financially and academically responsible for children they exclude or place in alternative provision.
+- A strengthening the accountability system to ensure schools and local authorities are incentivised to support children with autism, for example examining whether to make schools financially and academically responsible for children they exclude or place in alternative provision.

 Only half of teachers (53%) feel they have been adequately trained to support autistic children in the classroom.
-Meanwhile, an Ambitious about Autism survey revealed that 97% of parents feel that teachers should get better training on autism.
+Meanwhile, an Ambitious about Autism survey revealed that 97% parents feel that teachers should get better training on autism.

-School is too often a hostile and anxiety provoking place for autistic children and young people.
+School is too often a hostile and anxiety-provoking place for autistic children and young people.
 Fewer than 1 in 4 young people with autism access education beyond school.

 According to Ambitious about Autism research, 80% of parents have lost sleep over finding the right educational setting for their child.
-We also know that a fifth of parents have had to give up their job, miss days from work or reduce their working hours due to the unlawful exclusion of their son or daughter from school.
+We also know that a fifth of parents have had to give up their job, miss days from work, or reduce their working hours due to the unlawful exclusion of their son or daughter from school.